podkung/server-ux/base_tier_validation_correction/readme/DESCRIPTION.rst

 However, since Mr. Smith has urgent business oversea for a few days, all document need to get approved by Mr. John as person in charge.

-This module allow user with Tier Review Correction role to change the reviewer to Mr. Jhon.
+This module allow user with Tier Review Correction role to change the reviewer to Mr. John.

 Note: Currently, only correction type available is to reassign the reviewer, but it is possible to add in the future.